Pauls Butkēvičs

-Pauls Butkēvičs (born 8 August 1940 in Riga) is a Latvian film and theater actor, best known for starring in I Remember Everything, Richard and Elpojiet dziļi!
+Pauls Butkēvičs (8 August 1940 – 12 June 2026) was a Latvian film and theater actor, best known for starring in I Remember Everything, Richard and Elpojiet dziļi!
 (1967, also known as Četri balti krekli).
 He also starred in Ilgais ceļš kāpās, Rallijs (1978), Nepabeigtās vakariņas (1979), Mirāža (1981) and Aija (1987).

 Background

 After graduating from Riga Secondary School No. 11 in 1959, Butkēvičs enrolled at the Riga Polytechnical Institute and started work as an automatic phone line regulator at VEF.
 At the same time he performed at the Roberts Ligers Riga Pantomime Ensemble from 1957 to 1959 and the Experimental studio no. 3 of the Dailes Theatre from 1959 to 1961.
 Later he studied at the Law and the History and Philosophy faculties of the University of Latvia and the Choir Conductor Section of the Latvian Conservatory of Music from 1964 to 1966.

-His life partner is Zinta Jansone, a former costume designer for Latvian Television.
+His life partner was Zinta Jansone, a former costume designer for Latvian Television.
+Butkēvičs died on 12 June 2026, at the age of 85.

 Career

-Pauls Butkēvičs has starred in approximately 150 films both in Latvia and abroad.
+Butkēvičs starred in approximately 150 films both in Latvia and abroad.
 He was awarded the title of Merited Artist of the Russian SFSR in 1990.